dotnet/docs-maui/docs/xaml/xamlc.md

 ## Enable XAML compilation

+Because XAML compilation is enabled by default in .NET MAUI apps, removing any `XamlCompilation(XamlCompilationOptions.Skip)` statements will ensure that XAML compilation is enabled.

-XAML compilation can be enabled by passing `XamlCompilationOptions.Compile` to the `XamlCompilationAttribute`:
+Alternatively, XAML compilation can be forcibly enabled by passing `XamlCompilationOptions.Compile` to the <xref:Microsoft.Maui.Controls.Xaml.XamlCompilationAttribute>:

 ```csharp
 [assembly: XamlCompilation(XamlCompilationOptions.Compile)]